 Some companies such as We Buy Any Home purchase your home straight from you and sell it on at a later date.
-An offer could be made as quickly as 24 hours after details of the property are received.
-This offer may be lower than through a ‘standard’ sale but could lead to a purchase within a week.
+An offer could be made as quickly as 24 hours after details of the property are received and a free valuation is made.
+Accepting an offer from We Buy Any Home may be lower than through a ‘standard’ sale but could lead to a purchase within a week.
 So if time is of the essence and you need to move quickly, this could be the option to take.

 As with high street agents, the seller can help speed the process further by:

 It’s one of the key questions of an online agent, and unlike traditional high street agents, the services included can vary widely.
 Some online agents help conduct viewings and some do not.
 Some handle buyer enquiries and some do not.
 Examine the terms and conditions beforehand, and see if these services are included:

 *Standard – so, as with high street agents most online agencies offer services including professional photographs and floorplans, property descriptions, and help with negotiations.
 The plans will be available for you to see at any point, through a simple and secure login system.
 If any of these are not included in the contract, then consider using the services of another agent.